mtyn/polar/README.md

 (terminal and editor themes also use a lighter near-white background colour for improved readability)

-- iTerm2, Kitty, Terminal.app, Tmux, VSCode
+- iTerm2, Kitty, Terminal.app, Tmux, VSCode, XCode

 ### Currently using modified colours

-- Jetbrains, XCode, Xfce Terminal
+- Jetbrains, Xfce Terminal